Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 ### completeDeallocation

-Operators call this to complete their queued deallocations after they have been queued for at least 21 days.
+Operators call this to complete their queued deallocations after they have passed the 21 day delay.

 Deallocation amounts may increment nonslashable magnitude upon completion less than expected due to slashing events while they were queued.
-This is done by keeping track of the totalMagnitude at time of queuing and the totalMagnitude at the time of deallocation completion.
+See [here](https://www.notion.so/eigen-labs/Allocator-Functionality-282a008ab7a14c79a25ec2954f8f5912) for more information.

-This function can be called permissionlessly by anyone once it is completable.
+This function can be called permissionlessly by anyone once a deallocation is completable.

 Emits